 Do you yearn to create oak-style wines that rival Bordeaux first growths, Super Tuscans, or the so-called California cult wines, but have been hesitant to invest time and effort to care and maintain oak barrels?
 The perceived high maintenance and potential of spoilage problems in barrels may be a deterrent.
 However, once you establish a routine and acquire some basic experience in barrel maintenance, this “chore” will become a fun part of your home winemaking experience.
 And the benefits of oak-aged wines certainly far outweigh the associated effort and risks.

 This guide provides instructions for many years of problem-free barrel use.
-For more on barrel aging and oak alternatives see the Fall 2000 issue.

 Buying a Barrel